University of Waterloo: Administration

 The university operates under a bicameral system of a board of governors and a senate, as legislated by the University of Waterloo Act, 1972.
 The Board of Governors has responsibility for the university's properties, affairs, and income.
 The University of Waterloo Act calls for only 36 members, each of whom must hold Canadian citizenship.
 However, the number of members in the board for the 2013–2014 academic year is 40.
 The Board has five ex officio members, including the university's chancellor and president, and the mayors of Kitchener and Waterloo.
 The other 32 members of the board are either elected or appointed by the various members of the university community, including alumni, faculty, and student body.

 The senate establishes the educational policies of the university and makes recommendations to the board of governors in the management of the institution.
 The senate has 24 ex officio positions, including the university's president and chancellor, the vice-presidents, the senior dean of each faculty, the presidents of the undergraduate, graduate, and faculty associations, and the presidents and principals of the university's associated colleges.
 The senate's 61 other members are appointed or elected by various communities of the university including the faculty of the university, its associated colleges, the student body, and alumni.

 The president, appointed by the board of governors, acts as the university's chief executive officer with the senate's approval, administers the affairs of the university, and acts on behalf of the board with respect to the operational management and control of the university.
 The president is the chair of the senate and a member of the board.
 The president also holds the position of vice-chancellor, assuming the duties of the chancellor during his absences or a temporary vacancy in the office.
 The chancellor is elected by the members of the senate for a three-year term, although eligible for renewal.
 The chancellor's primary duty is to preside at all convocations and present candidates for honorary degrees to the senate.
-Dominic Barton has been the chancellor since 27 Oct 2018.
-He succeeded Tom Jenkins, who held the position since 1 May 2015.
+Jagdeep Singh Bachher has been the chancellor since 1 July 2024.
+He succeeded Dominic Barton, who held the position since 27 October 2018.
 In March 2011, Feridun Hamdullahpur was announced as the sixth president of the university, having been interim president since October 2010.

 On November 17, 2020, Vivek Goel was announced as the seventh president of the university.
 His five-year term began on July 1, 2021.